Bor, Serbia: Economy

 Copper mining, mainly by the biggest employer Zijin Bor Copper, is the key basis of Bor's economy.
 On 31 August 2018, a Chinese mining company Zijin Mining took over 63% of the shares of the company RTB Bor, in a $1.26 billion deal with the Government of Serbia.
 A few Canadian companies operated in Bor, like Nevsun Resources, Dundee, Rakita and Avala resources, while the new smelter and sulfuric acid plant for RTB Bor were built by Canada's SNC Lavalin.
 Many companies from Canada, led to Canadians settling in the city and thus formed a new ethnic group in Bor.

-Apart from mining, some other companies that operate in Bor are Messer Tehnogas AD, Wolong ATB FOD, IT Center Bor, Metalka, Keramika Bor etc. In 2018, the average gross monthly wage in the city of Bor was US$750 (€643, 76078 RSD, 5115 CNY, 4627 Turkish liras) - As of May 2018.
+It is supposed that there are up to 10000 Chinese workers, as well those from Turkey, India, Indonesia, African countries etc. Apart from mining, some other companies that operate in Bor are Messer Tehnogas AD, Jinshan Construction, Drillex International, Sayin Construction, CCMC, Wolong ATB FOD, IT Center Bor, Metalka, Keramika Bor, Sandvik, Xella Sverige, Securitas, Epiroc etc. Bor is one of the wealthies cities in Serbia.
+In 2025, the average gross monthly wage in the city of Bor was US$1750 (€1500, 175687 RSD, 12455 CNY, 73200 Turkish liras) - as of July 2025.

-The following table gives a preview of total number of registered people employed in legal entities per their core activity (as of 2018):
+The following table gives a preview of total number of registered people employed in legal entities per their core activity (as of 2023):

+Education and science

+Today there are five elementary schools in the city and three in the villages nearby: